 But here’s the thing:

-99 times out of 100 you’ll pop the shell easily.
-Every now and again though you'll come across a stubborn oyster.
+99 times out of 100, you’ll pop the shell easily, but now and again, you’ll come across a stubborn oyster.

 Or a deep cup where and the hinge is hard to get at.
 You apply too much pressure, the knife slips, and you end up with a nasty gash.

-Compared to other knives, oyster blades aren't all that sharp, but they're still capable of doing some serious damage especially if you're just learning to shuck.
+Oyster blades aren’t all that sharp compared to other knives, but they’re still capable of doing some serious damage, especially if you’re learning to shuck.

-Some designs like the boston stabber and the Frenchman are really pointy and can leave you with a very deep stab wound if the knife slips.
-Evan the pros wear some sort of shucking glove, guys who been doing it all their lives, and who shuck at intense speeds.
+Some designs like the Boston stabber and the Frenchman are really pointy and can leave you with a very deep stab wound if the knife slips.
+Even the pros wear some sort of shucking glove, guys who have been doing it all their lives, and who shuck at intense speeds.

 But not for the reason you might think……

 Plus, the pros don’t shuck on a table but in hand.
-So thier really protecting themselves from the sharp edges of the oyster rather than from the knife.
+So they’re really protecting themselves from the sharp edges of the oyster rather than from the knife.

-There's some hardcore schuckers who like to do it bare handed or just wearing some latex gloves for grip.
-And I don't recommend either method.
+There are some hardcore Schuckers who like to do it bare-handed or just wearing some latex gloves for grip.
+And I don’t recommend either method.

 So safety first.
 Get yourself some gloves.

-The most expensive ones aren't necessarily the best oyster shucking gloves on the market.
-There's a few factors to consider before you buy.
+The most expensive ones aren’t necessarily the best oyster shucking gloves on the market.
+There are a few factors to consider before you buy.